40 Promising Ways to Improve Your Marriage

 Disclaimer: I am not a mental health professional/expert, nor am I a counselor.
 I also don’t know the deep, dark details of your marriage.
 If there is any abuse, infidelity, or other severe dysfunction present in your marriage, please seek help immediately.

 Y’all.
-I thought I had tried it all.
+I thought I had tried everything to improve my marriage.
 Made his favorite meals.
 Put on some sexy lingerie.
 Did the ironing.
 I was very verbal and clear about what I needed from him.
 I set up date nights and hinted that he should reciprocate.
 I encouraged him to be more involved with the kids.
 I learned his “love language” and made it my goal to perform acts of service for him on the daily.

-I made working on our marriage my full-time hobby.
+I pretty much made working on our marriage my full-time hobby.

 I thought I was doing everything I could to improve our marriage.
 And failing hard.
 Because nothing seemed to work.